stevinz/three-subdivide/README.md

 - [maxTriangles]() : Number (optional) - limits subdivision to meshes with less than this number of triangles

 > NOTE: This modifier converts geometry to non-indexed before the subdivision algorithm is applied.
 If desired, you can use [BufferGeometryUtils.mergeVertices](https://threejs.org/docs/?q=buffer#examples/en/utils/BufferGeometryUtils.mergeVertices) to re-index geometry.

-## License

-Released under the terms of the MIT license, so it is free to use in your free or commercial projects.

-Copyright (c) 2022-2023 Stephens Nunnally <@stevinz>